-This guide includes some basic information that you can use to install, use and update the FooEvents plugin.
-Each section also includes links to more in-depth instructions.
+This getting started with FooEvents guide includes information that you can use to install, use and update the FooEvents plugins on your site.
+Each section also includes links to more detailed information and instructions.

 - How FooEvents works